Flat faced cats are widely admired for their squashed features. Some popular flat faced cat breed are: Persians, Scottish Folds, and Exotic Shorthair.

 The cornea is the transparent layer at the front of the eye.

-This shows that the corneas of flat faced cats are less sensitive than those of cats with standard skull shapes.
+Worse still, researchers have found that the corneas of flat face cats are less sensitive than those of cats with standard skull shapes.

-They flat faced cats had significantly lower nerve fiber density in their cornea.
+This is due to significantly lower nerve fiber density in their corneas.

-Assaulted constantly by dust and debris, it’s not fun being a flat faced cat’s eyes.
+All in all, it’s no fun being a flat faced cat’s eyes.